 September 13, 2018 | Fact-Checking Photos and Videos

-Facebook extended their fact-checking procedures to include photos and videos.
+Facebook extended its fact-checking procedures to include photos and videos.
 Their process involves machine learning and individuals manually checking visual content to ensure false information cannot be distributed on photos or videos posted to the social platform.

 June 28, 2018 | Ads Available to the Public

 Facebook is now giving users the option to view all advertisements a business is running, even if they’re not getting the ads in their feed.
-Facebook is hoping keep businesses in check and reduce the number of bad ads with this update.
+Facebook is hoping to keep businesses in check and reduce the number of bad ads with this update.